Getting Started

 - Distance Units - Choose km or mi for the radius display

-- Notification Grouping - Choose how nearby notifications are grouped: Individual (one per note), By Place (one per place), or All (single notification)
+- Notification Grouping - Choose how nearby notifications are grouped: Off (one per note), Place (one per place), or All (single notification)

 Default Radius